INFORMING BRITAIN by @AndyGibsonTV

 LEAD STORY CORRESPONDENT: Lise Evans

-FULL REPORT: EveshamObserver.co.uk/news/civic-group-calls-for-action-on-town-hall
+FULL REPORT: EveshamObserver.co.uk/news/evesham-resident-slamms-tesco-for-blighting-environment-with-waste-packaging

 Picture

-LEAD STORY CORRESPONDENT: Elizabeth Short
+LEAD STORY CORRESPONDENT: Sarah Hooper

 Picture

-LEAD STORY CORRESPONDENT: TBA
+LEAD STORY CORRESPONDENT: Ryan Smith

-FULL REPORT: MorningStarOnline.co.uk/article/van-dijk-follows-salahs-lead-and-signs-new-liverpool-deal
+FULL REPORT: DroitwichStandard.co.uk/news/rallying-call-to-repair-roof-at-droitwich-spa-baptist-church

 Picture